csilva2810/android-firebase-chat/README.md

 ## Setup

 Setup requires creating a Firebase project.
-See https://firebase.google.com/ for more information.
+See https://firebase.google.com/.
+You will need to enable the following services:

+- Firebase Realtime Database
+- Firebase Auth
+- Firebase File Storage
+- Firebase Cloud Messaging
+- Firebase Remote Config

+After setting up you Firebase project, you should paste your google-services.json into the `app` folder.

 ## License

 See [LICENSE](LICENSE)